Websites should give the users a good experience. They should:

 Different audiences may prefer certain types of designs and can easily understand what is being displayed.
 While others may prefer certain types of designs that are a bit complex.
 However, there should be a balance between those who are completely tech-literate and those that aren’t.
 This will ensure that no one is left out on everything.

 Doing research helps you to know what many people prefer.
 Get to know the current trends, what is being embraced, and what is getting outdated.
 If you get clients, try to get feedback from them.
 This will help you know what they hate or like about your website.
 In certain forums, you can also get views from other people in your niche.
 In this way, you will know how to perfect the user experience with your website.

-Thorough research should also be done, so as to know what your competitors are doing.
-Get to know past mistakes and try to improve on that.
+Thorough research should also be done, to know what your competitors are doing.
+Get to know past mistakes and try to improve on them.

 4) The website should satisfy the user’s expectations

-There are different websites and apps of different nature.
+There are different websites and apps of different natures.
 If a website is talking about dogs, when a user comes to the website, he or she expects to get some basics about dogs and not get just an overview.
-The user may end up searching for more content on the website about dogs yet there isn’t any other.
-This will easily disappoint the user having not found what the search engines portrayed the website had.
+The user may end up searching for more content on the website about dogs, yet there isn’t any other.
+This will easily disappoint the user who has not found what the search engines portrayed the website had.
 Ensure you give the intended information and not just beat around the bush.

 5 ) Make the website simple and consistent